SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 |-5|The number -5 is negative.|
 |0|The number 0 is zero.|

-#### Hints and Guidelines
+#### Hints and guidelines

-The first step is **creating** a method and giving it a descriptive name, e.g. **`PrintSign`**.
+The first step is **creating** a method and giving it a descriptive name, e.g., **`PrintSign`**.
 This method will have only one parameter of **`int`** type.

 ![](assets/chapter-10-images/06.Print-sign-01.png)

 The next step is **implementing** the logic by which the program will check what the sign of the number is.
-You can see from the examples that there are three cases – the number is larger than, equal to, or lower than zero, which means that we'll make three verifications in our method.
+You can see from the examples that there are three cases – the number is greater than, equals to, or less than zero, which means that we'll make three verifications in our method.

 The next step is to read the input number and to call the new method from the body of the **`main`** method.

 ![](assets/chapter-10-images/06.Print-sign-02.png)

-#### Testing in the Judge System
+#### Testing in the Judge system

 Test your solution here: [https://judge.softuni.bg/Contests/Practice/Index/665#1](https://judge.softuni.bg/Contests/Practice/Index/665#1).

-### Example: Printing a Triangle
+### Example: Printing a triangle

 Create a method that prints a triangle as shown in the examples.